- Advancement to Candidacy

 Also, please remember to check the department web site regarding my office hours and availability (please note that I do not work on Fridays).

-Welcome to our two new tenure/tenure-track faculty members: Danielle Kohfeldt and Yada Treesukosol.
+Welcome to our new tenure/tenure-track faculty members: Gabriella Hancock and Bradley Weisz!

 The Graduate Student Resources page has been updated.
 It is intended to help new students to the area, as well as seasoned continuing students.
 If you have any suggestions for additions, please let me know – thanks!